-The most Googled weight loss questions
+The most googled weight loss questions

 “A good target could be having about 1.2 to 2g of protein for every kilogramme of body weight daily.”

-They also suggested spreading protein intake throughout the day and including a variety of sources such as lean meats, dairy and plant-based proteins.
+They also suggested spreading protein intake throughout the day and including a variety of sources such as lean meats, dairy and plant-based proteins (like lentils, chickpeas and beans).

 “This approach helps maintain and grow muscles, especially when combined with regular exercise.”